MicrosoftDocs/dynamics365smb-docs/financials/finance-payment-tolerance-and-payment-discount-tolerance.md

 - Payment Discount Grace Period 5D
 - Max Payment Tolerance 5

-For those scenarios with alternative A or B, these represent the following:
+Scenarios with alternative A, B, C, or D represent the following:

-- A In this case the payment discount tolerance warning has been turned off, OR the user has the warning on and has selected to allow the late payment discount (Post as Tolerance) in any invoice.
+- **A** In this case the payment discount tolerance warning has been turned off, OR the user has the warning on and has selected to allow the late payment discount (Post as Tolerance) in any invoice.
-- B In this case, the user has the warning on and has selected not to allow the late payment discount on any invoice.
+- **B** In this case, the user has the warning on and has selected not to allow the late payment discount on any invoice.
-- C - In this case, the user has the warning on and has selected to allow the late payment discount on the first invoice but not the second.
+- **C** - In this case, the user has the warning on and has selected to allow the late payment discount on the first invoice but not the second.
-- D - In this case, the user has the warning on and has selected not to allow the late payment discount on the first invoice but allowed it on the second.
+- **D** - In this case, the user has the warning on and has selected not to allow the late payment discount on the first invoice but allowed it on the second.

 |—|Inv.|Pmt Disc.|Max Pmt.
 Tol.|Pmt.
 Disc.
 Date|Pmt.
 Disc.
 Tol.
 Date|Payment Date|Pmt|Tolerance Type|All Entries closed|Pmt.
 Disc.
 Tol. <br /> GL/CL|Pmt.
 Tol.<br /><br /> G/L|
 |-------|----------|---------------|-------------------|---------------------|--------------------------|------------------|---------|--------------------|------------------------|------------------------------|------------------------|